-Because social networks differ from each other and appeal to different audiences, it's typically not practical or that effective to build a presence on every social network.
+Because social networks differ from each other and appeal to different audiences, it's typically not practical or that effective to build a presence on every major social network.

 Social networks, by nature, are designed for human engagement.
 Faceless brands, using corporate jargon, fail to engage users and build relationships.
-The tone of social media posts should be personal, conversational and engaging.
+The tone of social media posts should normally be personal, conversational and engaging.

 However, the performance of each content type varies on different social networks.
 That's why a customized content plan is required for every platform.

 For example, a study by Social Media Link found that Facebook is the most trusted social network among consumers when it comes to product reviews.
 Twitter is more effective for generating viral news trends.